frobertpixto/hand-drawn-shapes-dataset/processing/find_vertices/README.md

 ![first_point_anchor](readme_images/first_point_anchor.PNG)

-For the Ellipses, I tried various locations for the **anchor**.
-The location **(0.0, 0.65)** seemed to give the best result.
+I tried various locations for the **anchor**.
+For the Ellipses, the location **(0.0, 0.65)** seemed to give the best result.

 ### The problem with that solution
-When a vertex is very close to the line betwwen the anchor and the center, the training can get confused.
+When a vertex is very close to the line between the anchor and the center, the training can get confused.

 I am illustrating below what I mean.